Share

 Making a Play For e-Commerce

-Growth in the global e-Commerce market will not be slowing any time soon, and some reports put the business to consumer (B2C) portion of that alone around the $1.5 trillion dollar mark.
+Growth in the global e-commerce market will not be slowing any time soon, and some reports put the business-to-consumer (B2C) portion alone around the $1.5 trillion mark.

 BuiltWith’s survey of e-Commerce platforms shows the incredible progress WooCommerce has made in taking a slice of that action.
-Though they power only 6.9% of the top ten thousand sites, they have a whopping 24.5% of the overall market.
+Though they power only 6.9% of the top ten thousand sites, they have a whopping 24.5% of the overall market (as of 2015).

-Shopify – with just over 3% of the market – is valued at over $1 billion, which suggests that Automattic may have pulled off a remarkable deal.
+Shopify – with just over 3% of the market (as of 2015) – is valued at over $1 billion, which suggests that Automattic may have pulled off a remarkable deal.

 As Mullenweg pointed out in his announcement, the subject of online shops had been on his radar for quite some time.
-With strong competition in the CMS space from e-Commerce enabled platforms such as Shopify and Squarespace, the WooCommerce acquisition keeps Automattic firmly in the game with a lot of room to expand.
-One obvious place for future integration would be via WordPress.com, a move that could open up all manner of wider commercial opportunities for Automattic.
+With intense competition in the CMS space from e-Commerce enabled platforms such as Shopify and Squarespace, the WooCommerce acquisition keeps Automattic firmly in the game with a lot of room to expand.
+One prominent place for future integration would be via WordPress.com, a move that could open up wider commercial opportunities for Automattic.

 The People Part